Chiyozakura Teruo

 Chiyozakura Teruo (千代櫻 輝夫) is a former sumo wrestler from Imakane, Hokkaidō, Japan.
 He made his professional debut in March 1966 and reached the top division in September 1976.
 His highest rank was maegashira 5.
 Upon retirement from active competition, he became an elder in the Japan Sumo Association under the name Fujigane.
 He left the Sumo Association in March 1979.

-The Chiyozakura shikona was later used by the jūryō division wrestler Chiyozakura Ukyo from 2010 until 2012.
+The wrestler name (shikona) "Chiyozakura" was later used by the jūryō division wrestler Chiyozakura Ukyo from 2010 until 2012.